 Diversity: Our lab values diversity because we believe that diverse viewpoints and opinions bring with them new perspectives and ultimately better, more creative, more innovative, science.
-We have members of diverse career stages (high school students to professors), diverse cultures (we’ve had all 6 continents represented in the lab and our potluck events are delicious!), diverse immigration status, and diverse upbringings, families, religions, opinions and viewpoints.
+We have members of diverse career stages (high school students to professors), diverse cultures (we’ve had all 6 continents represented in the lab and our potluck events are delicious!), diverse immigration status, upbringings, families, religions, opinions and viewpoints.
 We acknowledge that each of us brings perspectives shaped by our experiences, as well as challenges and obstacles.
 By valuing and celebrating our differences and supporting each other to overcome our personal obstacles, we believe that our science will be the best it can be and that our trainees will get the support, validation and encouragement they need to be successful and increase the diversity of the scientific community as a whole.

 Our lab’s core values are Diversity, Ambition, Innovation and Collaboration.
 These values permeate the approach we take to doing science and give us a sense of cohesiveness.
 Our projects may be different, and our personalities certainly are, but by supporting each of our individual quests to achieve these values we further the lab’s work as a whole.
 Similarly, by setting ambitious and innovative goals for us to achieve as a team, we can answer big questions that no single person or project could do alone.

 So what do Ambition, Innovation and Collaboration mean to us?